Renault Megane RS Hatchback (2018 - ) review

 The RS comes with a reasonable amount of standard kit, which includes cruise control, two-zone climate control, hands-free locking, four electric windows, rear parking sensors and the 7.0-inch touchscreen infotainment system that brings together sat-nav, Bluetooth, DAB radio and smartphone integration.
 A few more bits and bobs are available on the options list, and most are reasonably priced.
 These include the upgraded infotainment system and the Cup Chassis Pack, as well as an opening sunroof, a rear parking camera and a suede-effect steering wheel.

 Because your taste in hot hatches sits towards the more hardcore end of the spectrum, and you’ve been seduced by the Megane’s dramatic looks.
-If that’s the case, you won’t be disappointed by the RS, even if it can’t quite match the very best hot hatches in a couple of key areas.
+If that’s the case, you won’t be disappointed by the RS, because it's a laugh a minute.